-"Let's pretend we're sisters."
+"Let's pretend we're sisters.'
 She always wanted a sister closer to her own age.
 An everyday playmate, like Will was to Meg (pg.
-54).
+54)."

 - Examine Ariel and Kay Kay's fast friendship.
 Consider their emotional similarities. - The term longing means strong desire, yearning, or wish.
-Discuss the sense of longing both girls possess. - Later in this scene, Kay Kay dramatically shatters a china tea cup decorated with an image of angel (pg.
+Discuss the sense of longing both girls possess. - Later in this scene, Kay Kay dramatically shatters a china tea cup decorated with an image of an angel (pg.
 55).
 Discuss how this action symbolizes Kay Kay's role in the story.

-Normally, Ariel would have run after her brother and sister, but today she was waiting for this moment.
+"Normally, Ariel would have run after her brother and sister, but today she was waiting for this moment.
 Hoping to be alone (pg.
-133).
+133)."

-- At this point of the story, no one else knows about Kay Kay but Ariel.
+- At this point in the story, no one else knows about Kay Kay but Ariel.
+As a reader, you know that Kay Kay is dangerous.
 This scene is told from Ariel's point of view, revealing thoughts and emotions that are unique to her character.
-As a reader, knowing that Kay Kay is dangerous, consider how describing this scene in Ariel's point of view creates suspence. - Notice that the author shifts points of view throughout the story.
+Consider how describing this scene in Ariel's point of view creates suspense. - Notice that the author shifts points of view throughout the story.
 Identify places in the text where these shifts have been made.
 Discuss how telling the story from varying points of view affects your emotional connection with the plot.

-As they watched, the ghost child wrapped her body over Ariel and stroked her arms.
+"As they watched, the ghost child wrapped her body over Ariel and stroked her arms.
 Or was she tugging on them (pg.
-200)?
+200)?"

 - Will's eyes fill with tears as he witnesses Kay Kay's efforts to pull his sister to her death.
-Identify with the desperation he feels in this scene. - Will typically experience hiccups when in the presence of ghosts.
+Earlier in the story, Will found Ariel to be irritating.
+Why is he upset in this scene?
+What has changed? - Will typically gets hiccups when in the presence of ghosts.
 Explain why he does not have them in this scene. - At the end of this scene, Meg tells Kay Kay, "I don't care how lonely you are.
 You can't take my sister" (pg.
 211).
-Consider how Meg's ability to empathize with Kay Kay, yet affirm her devotion to Ariel, empowered her to be able to emotionally connect with the spirits haunting Castle Cary.
+Consider how Meg's ability to empathize with Kay Kay, yet affirm her devotion to Ariel, empowers her to be able to emotionally connect with the spirits haunting Castle Cary.

-Kay Kay was shining as only a child who's been seen and treasured can do (pg.
-288).
+"Kay Kay was shining as only a child who's been seen and treasured can do (pg.
+288)."